AlliHax/GoogleCTF/OCR is Cool.md

 # OCR is Cool

-You are given an attachment that contians a screenshot of an email that is encrypted.
-The objective is giving us some hints that ceaser might be involved.
+You are given an attachment that contains a screenshot of an email that is encrypted.
+The objective is giving us some hints that caesar might be involved.
 Let's see what we can find!

 ##
 First let's through the email and located what might look like the flag format.